Mykolas Alekna: Career

-In June 2022, the then 19-year-old threw his career-best of 69.81 m while finishing second at the Stockholm Diamond League meet, the longest ever discus throw by a teenager.
+In June 2022, 19-year-old Mykolas Alekna threw his new personal best of 69.81 m while finishing second at the Stockholm Diamond League meet, the longest ever discus throw by a teenager.
 At the 2022 World Championships held in Eugene, Oregon in July, he lost only to Kristjan Čeh, becoming the youngest world discus medallist in history.
-Less than a month later at the European Championships Munich 2022, he became the first teenager to win a medal in the discus throw, let alone the gold, beating Čeh and all three medallists from the 2020 Tokyo Olympics.
+Less than a month later at the European Championships Munich 2022, Alekna became the first teenager to win a medal in the discus throw, let alone the gold, beating Čeh and all three medallists from the 2020 Tokyo Olympics.
 His father had won this title 16 years earlier.